studiopengpeng/ASCOMETAL/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 5.6.1 =
+Version 5.6.1 contains bug fixes and PHP 7 compatibility changes.
+It is recommended for all users.

+= 5.6.0 =
+Version 5.6.0 contains a new feature to quickly apply recommended settings.
+It is recommended for all users.

+= 5.5.0 =
+Version 5.5.0 contains important bug fixes, a new File Permissions feature, and numerous enhancements.
+It is recommended for all users.

+= 5.4.5 =
+Version 5.4.5 contains a bug fix that fixes the listing of tables to exclude from database backups when "Backup Full Database" is enabled.

+= 5.4.4 =
+Version 5.4.4 contains a bug fix that addresses problems some users had when upgrading.

+= 5.4.3 =
+Version 5.4.3 contains a bug fix that can prevent script issues in some browsers.

+= 5.4.2 =
+Version 5.4.2 contains import bug fixes for Multisite.

+= 5.4.1 =
+Version 5.4.1 contains import bug fixes for sites on nginx servers and brings back display of 404 errors in the logs.

+= 5.4.0 =
+Version 5.4.0 provides an all new, easier to use interface as well as speed and performance improvements.
+Upgrade now!

 = 5.3.7 =
 Version 5.3.6 contains a bugfix that fixes compatability with WordPress SEO and is recommended for all users.